theifcoders/js-autocomplete-searchbox/readme.md

-# JS Search Box
+# JS AutoSuggestion Search Box
-A customizable JavaScript component for adding a user-friendly search feature to websites and applications.
-It enables real-time search results and suggestions, allowing users to quickly find desired information.
+Search functionality on websites and applications.
+The component enables real-time search results and suggestions, empowering users to find desired information quickly and effortlessly.
+The repository includes code files and documentation to seamlessly integrate this user-friendly search feature into your projects.

 ## Project Layout
 ```